acedge123/api-docs-template/README.md

 ### Question

 Question could be one of three types:
-- __Open.__ Questions without specific expected answer.
+- __Open.__ Question without specific expected answer.
 Has associated value "1" if answer provided and "0" otherwise.
   Can be used in recommendations rules and in scoring models formulas for X-axis, Y-axis score calculation.
 - __Choices.__ Question with predefined expected answers options.
 Answer can be any text.
 Each answer option has associated value.
 Can be used in recommendations rules and in scoring models formulas for X-axis, Y-axis score